zen0bit/awesome-stars/README.md

 - [weui](https://github.com/Tencent/weui) - A UI library by WeChat official design team, includes the most useful widgets/modules in mobile web applications.
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.

+## Clojure

+- [metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics  to everyone in your company :yum:

 ## Dart

 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.